EMOTIONAL WELLNESS MONTH

 October focuses on Emotional Wellness Month.
 While taking stock of our stress levels, it’s an excellent time to make some changes, too.
 Emotional Wellness Month provides information and resources to help us do just that.

 Stress comes into all our lives in varying amounts.
-Depending on our the demands, emotional health can take a toll.
+Depending on our demands, emotional health can take a toll.
 However, noting the causes of our stress helps identify the biggest offenders so we can stop them.

 ASSESS YOUR STRESS